kaedenbrinkman/rivian-api/app/charging/charging-schedule.md

 ## Overview

-The charging schedule API allows the user to get/set a charge schedule including location and amperage.
+The charging schedule endpoint allows the user to get/set a charge schedule including location and amperage.

 ### Required Headers